 This is required information.
 Enter the TIN of the person receiving the winnings.
-For an individual this will be their social security number (SSN) or individual taxpayer identification number.
+For an individual this will be the social security number (SSN) or individual taxpayer identification number (ITIN).
 If the winner fails to give you a TIN, backup withholding applies.
 See Withholding above.

-As verification of the name, address, and SSN of the person receiving the winnings, enter the identification numbers from two forms of identification.
+For other than state lotteries, as verification of the name, address, and TIN of the person receiving the winnings, enter the identification numbers from two forms of identification.
 The identification may be from a driver's license, social security card, or voter registration.
 Enter the number and the state or jurisdiction.
 In some instances, the number may be the same number as in box 9.